CSULB's new program to eliminate campus waste by 2030!

 We live on a finite planet with finite resources, yet we operate in a linear system of extraction, use and disposal that produces a great amount of unnecessary waste.
 Going zero waste will help us conserve and recover natural resources as they become scarce, and will help CSULB lower its carbon footprint and meet its goal of achieving climate neutrality.

-The new 3-stream bins will be added gradually across campus starting with the Library as the first building to implement the Waste Not program.
+The new 2-stream bins will be added gradually across campus starting with the Library as the first building to implement the Waste Not program.
 You will start to see more Zero Waste Stations popping up in building main hallways and corridors, select breakrooms and central exterior locations.

-What goes in the COMPOST bin?
+What about the COMPOST bin?

 What goes in the MIXED RECYCLING bin?